About First-Year Seminars

 You don’t have to be a freshman or first-year transfer student to take first-year seminars.
 Although certain courses are only offered to freshmen, for most classes enrollment is only limited during Pass I and Pass II, but anyone can register during open registration.
 You can also take more than one seminar while you’re here at UC Davis — but only one per quarter.

-Our Mission: The First-Year Seminars program provides students in their first year, including transfer students, an opportunity to engage faculty and their peers on topics of intellectual and social significance in a small class environment.
+The First-Year Seminars program provides students in their first year, including transfer students, an opportunity to engage faculty and their peers on topics of intellectual and social significance in a small class environment.

-Our Vision: Every incoming student to UC Davis will have the opportunity to take a transformative small enrollment course that fosters intellectual curiosity, active discussion, critical thinking, a sense of community and engagement with faculty and peers.
+Every incoming student to UC Davis will have the opportunity to take a transformative small enrollment course that fosters intellectual curiosity, active discussion, critical thinking, a sense of community and engagement with faculty and peers.